mobbyliu/python-agents-examples/complex-agents/role-playing/README.md

 ### Agent Switching

-The game seamlessly switches between agents based on context:
+The game switches between agents based on context:

 ```python
 # When combat starts in NarratorAgent